kanboard/python-api-client/README.rst

     pip install kanboard

-This library is compatible with Python 2.7 and Python 3.4 and 3.5.
+This library is compatible with Python 2.7, Python 3.4 and 3.5.

 Examples
 ========